gardener/documentation/hugo/content/050-tutorials/content/howto/helm/_index.md

 ---
-title: How to install Helm Chart in your shoot cluster
+title: Use a Helm chart to deploy some application or service
-description: "How to install Helm Charts in your shoot cluster"
+description: "Use a Helm chart to deploy some application or service"
 type: tutorial-page
 level: intermediate
 index: 10